-- 125. Despite an order from this Court requiring the Corps to comply with CWA and NEPA requirements and fully consider the individual and cumulative impacts of its shellfish permitting before issuing any further permits and vacating the 2017 NWP 48 (requiring entities previously authorized under NWP 48 to seek individual permits), the Seattle District proceeded to authorize most industrial shellfish aquaculture operations with LOPs, without any cumulative impacts analysis, contrary to the Corps' own regulations. - 126.
-Most of the re-permitted operations following this Court's vacatur of 2017 NWP 48 were started as individual permits (or "standard permits") and then withdrawn to become LOPs.
-As of the date of this filing, the Seattle District has issued 424 LOPs to shellfish operations in Washington's tidelands from February 2021 to March 2022, and this number will likely continue to increase as the Seattle District continues to grant LOPs to commercial shellfish operations in 2022.
-Exhibit A. On information and belief, based on permit information released to Plaintiffs under the Freedom of Information Act (FOIA), the Seattle District has granted over 400
+- 122. Despite an order from this Court requiring the Corps to comply with CWA and NEPA requirements and fully consider the individual and cumulative impacts of its shellfish permitting before issuing any further permits and vacating the 2017 NWP 48 (requiring entities previously authorized under NWP 48 to seek individual permits), the Seattle District proceeded to authorize most industrial shellfish aquaculture operations with LOPs, without any cumulative impacts analysis, contrary to the Corps' own regulations. - shellfish operations in Washington's tidelands.
+From 2021 to February 2023, the Seattle District issued 487 LOPs to commercial shellfish operations in Washington's tidelands, demonstrating the Corps' significant increase in the use of LOPs, a specific type of permit authorization that only applies in limited circumstances, to approve commercial shellfish operations in Washington.
+See Table 1 below.
+The number of LOPs issued to commercial shellfish operations will likely continue to increase as the Seattle District continues to grant LOPs to existing operations previously authorized under NWP 48, as well as new and expanded operations in the same coastal areas.
+See Exhibit A (List of Final Issued LOPs).